 About the Program

-Is the program more research- or industry-oriented?
-The curriculum includes more future-looking research-ish courses than some other programs, but many of the courses include individual or team projects—these, and your summer internship, enable students to develop extensive portfolios.
+Both.
+The curriculum covers all the HCI basics, but also includes more future-looking, research-ish courses than some other programs.
+Many of the courses include individual or team projects -- these, and your summer internship, enable students to develop the portfolios that are expected by employers.

 Practice comes in the forms of: